 If your appeal went to the Michigan Office of Administrative Hearings and Rules (MOAHR) for a Fair Hearing, MOAHR will send you a letter explaining its decision.
 If you disagree with the MOAHR final decision, you have 30 calendar days from the date of the decision to file a request for rehearing/reconsideration and/or to file an appeal with the Circuit Court.
-Please call MOAHR at 1-800-642-3195, from 8 a.m. to 7 p.m., Monday through Friday for information about requirements you must meet to qualify for a rehearing/reconsideration.
+Please call MOAHR at 1-800-648-3397 (TTY: 711) for information about requirements you must meet to qualify for a rehearing/reconsideration.